-2.5.8 Two or more local planning authorities may agree to prepare or revise a joint LDP for their areas (section 72 of the 2004 Act and LDP Regulation 36).
+2.6.1 Two or more local planning authorities may agree to prepare or revise a joint LDP for their areas (section 72 of the 2004 Act and LDP Regulation 36).
 This is encouraged where it would be more efficient and effective in tackling cross-boundary issues and would improve the robustness of the plan.
+The Welsh Ministers may also direct two or more authorities (excluding National Park Authorities) to prepare a joint plan (section 72 A1).

-2.5.9 Each local planning authority involved must comply with the preparation procedures for the joint LDP as if preparing a separate LDP.
+2.6.2 Each local planning authority involved must comply with the preparation procedures for the joint LDP as if preparing a separate LDP.
 Where two or more local planning authorities agree to prepare or revise a joint LDP, each local planning authority must comply with the procedures for the preparation of the joint LDP or revision as required if preparing an LDP or revision separately.
 All the local planning authorities must prepare/revise the plan; it cannot be done on a unilateral basis by an individual authority.

-Submission, Independent Examination and Adoption
+2.7 Submission, Independent Examination and Adoption

-2.5.10 The local planning authority must submit the Deposit LDP together with supporting documents, to the Planning Inspectorate (PINS) for independent examination on behalf of Welsh Ministers16.
+2.7.1 The local planning authority must submit the Deposit LDP together with supporting documents, to the Planning Inspectorate (PINS) for independent examination on behalf of Welsh Ministers.
 A local planning authority should only place on deposit and subsequently submit an LDP for examination which it considers to be 'sound'.
-Occasionally, if new information such as new national policy, becomes available in the later stages of plan preparation and some limited changes are deemed necessary to make the plan sound then the authority can exceptionally publish, as an addendum to the deposit plan, a schedule of focussed changes.
+Occasionally, if new information such as new national policy, becomes available in the later stages of plan preparation and some limited changes are deemed necessary to make the plan sound then the authority can exceptionally publish, as an addendum to the deposit plan, a schedule of focused changes.
 Provided the addendum has been the subject of consultation (in the same way as the deposit plan) and revised SA (if necessary) it will be accepted by the Planning Inspector as part of the submitted LDP.
-It will be the submitted LDP as amended by the proposed focussed changes that will be the starting point for considerations of soundness.
+It will be the submitted LDP as amended by the proposed focused changes that will be the starting point for considerations of soundness.

-2.5.11 The examination will assess whether preparation requirements have been followed and will determine whether the plan is 'sound', namely that it meets all 3 soundness tests17 specified here in national planning policy as:
+2.7.2 The examination will assess whether preparation requirements have been followed and will determine whether the plan is 'sound', namely that it meets all 3 soundness tests specified here in national planning policy, and as amplified in more detail within the LDP Manual:

-1. Does the plan fit? (i.e. is it clear that the LDP is consistent with other plans?);

-2. Is the plan appropriate? (i.e. is the plan appropriate for the area in the light of the evidence?);

-3. Will the plan deliver? (i.e. is it likely to be effective?).
+- 1. Does the plan fit? (i.e. is it clear that the LDP is consistent with other plans?); - 2.
+Is the plan appropriate? (i.e. is the plan appropriate for the area in the light of the evidence?); - 3.
+Will the plan deliver? (i.e. is it likely to be effective?).

-2.5.12 The Inspector's recommendations are binding.
+2.7.3 The Inspector's recommendations are binding.
 The plan must be adopted by the local planning authority within 8 weeks of receipt of the Inspector's report, incorporating the Inspector's recommendations in full.

-2.5.13 An LDP becomes operative on the date it is adopted or, if the plan has been called in, the date it is approved by the Welsh Government.
+2.7.4 An LDP becomes operative on the date it is adopted or, if the plan has been called in, the date it is approved by the Welsh Government.

-Plan Withdrawal
+2.8 Plan Withdrawal